Classic Skills

 A Brief History of Letters (And Why They Meant So Much)

+By the 18th and 19th centuries, letter writing had become not just practical but an art form.
 Some of the world’s greatest thinkers—Voltaire, Virginia Woolf, James Baldwin—wrote as much in personal correspondence as they did in books.
 Their letters weren’t throwaway notes; they were written with care, sometimes revised, and always with the knowledge that the person on the other end would take time to read them slowly.

 Fast forward to now, and it’s clear something’s shifted.
 The inbox has replaced the inkwell.
 But that doesn’t mean the emotional value of a letter has disappeared—it may just be waiting for us to rediscover it.